 These amazing women and men did not let race or culture define who they were or what they did.
 They believed they could, so they did.

 We believe the same here at Coding Dojo.
 Anyone who believes they can code, will.

 Black History month is a time for us to not only honor African-American men and women who have contributed to society as a whole, but it’s a time for us to recognize an entire race.
 A race of people who lived through tremendous opposition, and now will continue to freely contribute to technology in a way the world cannot ignore.

 Coding Dojo is invested in helping minorities achieve their career dreams.
-We have developed a special Diversity Scholarship that can be found at codingdojo.com/tuition-and-scholarships.
+We have developed a special Diversity Scholarship that can be found at codingdojo.com/onsite-boot-camp.